saimmistin/Waze-user-churn-EDA-and-Hypothesis-Testing/README.md

 Overview

 This project focuses on the analysis of user data from the popular navigation app, Waze.
-We aim to gain insights into user behavior, identify trends, and understand factors affecting user retention.
+I aim to gain insights into user behavior, identify trends, and understand factors affecting user retention.

 Dataset